alecramsay/ushouse/data/OLD/revisions.md

 # REVIEW / VERIFICATION

-## Main ...

-I took snapshots of all the previous work (on 12/18/22), so I could make changes if necessary & compare results with my original spreadsheet-based workflow.
-This document describes peculiarities with the raw data (scenarios) as well as problems I found with my old manual work using a series of spreadsheets.
+I took snapshots of my previous work (on 12/18/22), so I could make changes if necessary & compare results with my original spreadsheet-based workflow.
+These notes catalogue peculiarities with the raw data (scenarios) as well as problems I found with my old manual work using a series of spreadsheets.
 I fixed the problems with my new automated script.

 ## 2000–2016 Elections